s3nt1n3lz21/BaldursGateAI/README.md

 5. Run Away If Health Is Low

    1. If enemy nearby and space to run away, run away
-   2. If enemy nearby and no space to run away, continue with normal actions and attack
+   2. If enemy nearby and no space to run away, continue with normal actions
 6. Debuff/Control Spells

+   1. Cleric - Zone Of Sweet Air - If Gas/Cloud Spell In Area
    1. Cleric - Silence - If Enemy Spellcasters
-   2. Wizard - Secret Word - If Spellcaster with Spell Blocking Spell
+   2. Wizard - Secret Word - If Spellcaster With Spell Blocking Spell
+   2. Wizard - Detect Invisibility - If Enemy Casts Invisibility Spell
    2. Wizard - Hold Monster - If Many Enemies
    2. Wizard - Chaos - If Many Enemies
    2. Wizard - Horror - If Many Enemies
+   3. Wizard - Dispel Magic - If Ally With Magical Debuff
+   3. Wizard - Dispel Magic - If Enemy With Magical Buff
    3. Wizard - Remove Magic - If Enemy With Magical Buff
    4. Cleric - Dispel Magic - If Ally With Magical Debuff
    4. Cleric - Dispel Magic - If Enemy With Magical Buff
    5. Cleric - Miscast Magic - If Enemy Spellcasters
+   6. Cleric - Doom - If Tough Enemy
+   7. Wizard - Greater Malison - If Tough Enemy
+6. Debuff Wands

+   1. Wizard - Wand Of Fear - If Many Enemies
+   2. Wizard - Wand Of Paralyzation- If Tough Enemy
 6. Cleric - Turn Undead

 7. Summon Spells